Schnell8/jsramverk_ht24/02-Vidareutveckling/frontend/README.md

 Runs the app in the development mode.

 ### `npm test`
 Launches the test runner in the interactive watch mode.
+(No tests for 02-Vidareutveckling)

 ### `npm run build`
 Builds the app for production to the `build` folder.